 A child with growing pains will usually let you massage the painful area.
 This can help you tell the difference between growing pains and a more serious condition.
 Children whose leg pains have a more serious cause won’t usually let anyone touch the painful area.

 Does your child need to see a doctor about growing pains?

 You should take your child to see your GP if you think there’s something more serious going on.
-For example, take your child to the GP if:
+For example:

 Tests for growing pains

 There’s no specific treatment for growing pains.
 You can tell your child that the pains aren’t serious and they’ll go away.

 Massaging or placing a heat pack over the affected area might help.
 Muscle stretches and a warm bath before going to bed might also help.
 Occasionally your GP might suggest you give your child some mild pain relief like paracetamol.

 There’s no need to stop your child from doing physical activity.

 Growing pains usually sort themselves out over time.